openzim/kolibri/USAGE.md

 - Clone the kolibri2zim repository to your local machine

-- run the following command with the channel id and `name-of-the-zim` you are converting to to .zim, `channel-id` is a 32-characters long ID that you can find in the URL of the channel you want, either from [Kolibri Studio](https://studio.learningequality.org) or the [Kolibri Catalog](https://kolibri-catalog-en.learningequality.org)
+- run the following command with the channel id and `name-of-the-zim` you are converting to .zim, `channel-id` is a 32-characters long ID that you can find in the URL of the channel you want, either from [Kolibri Studio](https://studio.learningequality.org) or the [Kolibri Catalog](https://kolibri-catalog-en.learningequality.org)

 ```bash
 docker run -v my_dir:/output ghcr.io/openzim/kolibri kolibri2zim --channel-id `channel-id` --name `name-of-the-channel`